 Translating Media via the Weglot Dashboard

 If you wish to translate a particular media file from within the Weglot dashboard, go to the “Translations’ tab and click on the language pairing you wish to edit.
-Scroll to the bottom of the page and you’ll see ‘Add a media translation’.
+Select the strings you want to translate, click "Actions", and then you'll see the option for "Add media translation".

 Click on this button.
 A popup will appear asking you to add the original media file URL and the media file URL you’d like to replace it with.